opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 - `--user-tag`: Defines user-specific key-value pairs to be used in metric record as meta information, for example, `intention:baseline-ticket-12345`.
 - `--results-format`: Defines the output format for the command line results, either `markdown` or `csv`.
 Default is `markdown`.
 - `--results-number-align`: Defines the column number alignment for when the `compare` command outputs results.
 Default is `right`.
-- `--results-file`: When provided a file path, writes the compare results to the file indicated.
+- `--results-file`: When provided a file path, writes the compare results to the file indicated in the path.
 - `--show-in-results`: Determines whether or not to include the comparison in the results file.